How to get results with double trigger vesting

 Facebook Using Restricted Stock Units with Double-Trigger Vesting

-Previously, workers at pre-IPO companies were not able to sell a portion of their RSUs to pay their income tax.
-This forced them to spend personal money to get their stock!
 To avoid this, Facebook put in a second vesting condition, also known as a “double trigger.”
 This second vesting condition would only be met once a liquidity event occurred such as the company getting acquired, an Initial Public Offering (IPO), or a direct listing.
+Therefore, the employees don't have to pay income tax and capital gains tax, among other concerns.

 Including this additional trigger allows a company to keep a portion of the stock promised to a worker not technically vested.
 Once there is liquidity (cash) from the IPO, listing, or acquisition, then the final vesting trigger gets pulled and then the company does what’s called a “sell to cover.”
-All or a portion of the worker’s stock is sold to pay the tax on the stock the worker has received.
+All or a portion of the worker’s stock is sold to pay the ordinary income taxes on the stock the worker has received.
 This way workers can relax, knowing that they will probably not have to pay out of pocket for tax or legal guidance in order to receive and deal with stock options.

 So why am I telling you this?